raycast/extensions/extensions/dashlane-vault/README.md

 Currently there is a version (v6.2415.0) of the Dashlane CLI with a bug, that can only be fixed by upgrading the CLI.

-### Wrong configuration

-Currently the extension does not support using both configurations `save-master-password` set to false and `user-presence` set to biometrics.
-Please use only one of the configuration.

 ## Security

 The extension relies on the Dashlane CLI, so every security consideration that applies to the CLI applies to the extension as well.
 See <https://dashlane.github.io/dashlane-cli> for more information.